diogoeag/experimental-one-time-pad/README.md

 ### Selection Queries

 Now things will get interesting.
 In this section we will see how PDB uses SQL to select data from the database.
+Using the query method we get the result for any given query as a list of entries.
+These entries are represented as a map of column name to content.

 ```java
 Expression query =